Armenian Press in France: Nowadays

 By the 21st century, Armenian-language periodicals in France had all but disappeared.
 The last major daily, Haratch, closed in 2009 and was replaced by Nor Haratch in the same year.

-This decline is largely attributed to the fact that the Armenian diaspora in France is mainly composed of second and third-generation Armenians who, for the most part, no longer speak Armenian, especially Western Armenian.
+This decline is largely attributed to the fact that the Armenian diaspora in France is mainly composed of second and third-generation Armenians who, for the most part, no longer speak Armenian.

 Currently, the main press of the Armenian diaspora in France is predominantly in French, with Nouvelles d'Arménie Magazine (1995-) and France Arménie (1982-) being the most notable publications.
 The few remaining Armenian-language publications are mostly church bulletins.